dalesgit/dalesgit.github.io/relg101/101-week9b.md

 ## The Jewish People are a Family

-It is clear from the discussion above that there is a certain amount of truth in the claims that it is a religion, a race, or an ethnic group, none of these descriptions is entirely adequate to describe what connects Jews to other Jews.
+There is a certain amount of truth in the claims that it is a **religion**, a **race**, or an **ethnic group**, none of these descriptions is entirely adequate to describe what connects Jews to other Jews.
 And yet, almost all Jews feel a sense of connectedness to each other that many find hard to explain, define, or even understand.
 Traditionally, this interconnectedness was understood as "nationhood" or "peoplehood," but those terms have become so distorted over time that they are no longer accurate.

 Note:
 Rabbi Adin Steinsaltz has suggested a better analogy for the Jewish people: We are a family.
 See the third essay in his 2005 book, We Jews: Who Are We and What Should We Do.
 But though this is a relatively new book, it is certainly not a new concept: throughout the Bible and Jewish literature, the Jewish people are referred to as "the Children of Israel," a reference to the fact that we are all the physical or spiritual descendants of the Patriarch Jacob, who was later called Israel.
 In other words, we are part of his extended family.